 A core part of the Tasi ethos is minimalism; less but better.
 We create timeless styles, shapes and colours that will last a lifetime of travels and don't harm the environment in their production.
 We also operate under a slow fashion model, so we don't release styles seasonally like most fashion brands, your favourite Tasi styles will still be available and relevant for years to come.
 We design to replace the need to consume, simply by making clothes that last.

 The entire Tasi collection is designed and produced right here in Australia.
 Whilst also supporting local industry and local businesses, manufacturing in Australia lowers our contribution to fossil fuels.
 As our pieces are made to order we also don't sit on any stock, which means there is no wastage.

-In our Sunshine Coast studio we have Charlie, Deb and Tiana making your clothes.
+In our Sunshine Coast studio we have Charlie and Deb making your clothes.
 We also work with some wonderful makers in Melbourne.
 Jimmy and the team at LCN Fashion are a small manufacturing house in Sunshine West and are accredited with Ethical Clothing Australia.
 LCN Fashion is a family run business and we work closely with Jimmy and his team.
 We also work with Dale and Charmaine and their wonderful team at New Model Beauty Queen in Brunswick.